sjnam/ofanin/README.md

 # Ordered Process
-This package `oproc` provides ordered process using channel of channel.

-You can use `oproc` package when you want to speed up processing with goroutines while guaranteeing ordering.
+You can use this `oproc` package when you want to speed up processing with goroutines while guaranteeing ordering.

 ## Usage